King Baudouin Stadium: Heysel Stadium Silver Coin

-To celebrate the 75th anniversary of the stadium, the Belgian State released a commemorative coin: the 10 euro 75 years of Heysel Stadium commemorative coin.
+To celebrate the 75th anniversary of the stadium, the Belgian State released a commemorative coin: the €10 75 years of Heysel Stadium commemorative coin.
 The obverse depicts an image of a footballer with the stadium in the background.
 The flags of Belgium and the Netherlands can be seen on top of the stadium as well as the year that the stadium was built.